mscdw/Duke-Backend/System Diagram.md

 ### Phase 2 Enhancements (TODO)

+- **Enterprise Authentication Integration:** Connect the RBAC service to an external identity provider (e.g., SAML, OIDC) for single sign-on.
 - **Dedicated Image Storage:** Store images in an AWS S3 bucket instead of MongoDB for cost-effective and scalable storage.
-- **Scalability with Message Queues:** Refactor internal data flow to use a message queue (e.g., SQS) for horizontal scaling beyond two sites.
 - **Person Identity Management UI:** Interface within the Hub for analysts to merge, unmerge, and curate person identities in the re-identification collection.
 - **Rules Engine Management UI:** Allow analysts to create, edit, and manage deterministic rules via the Hub interface.

+### Post–Phase 2 PoV (Scaling Beyond 2 Sites)

 - **Collector Management UI:** A section in the Hub to register new collectors, monitor their status, and manage site configurations.
-- **Enterprise Authentication Integration:** Connect the RBAC service to an external identity provider (e.g., SAML, OIDC) for single sign-on.
+- **Scalability with Message Queues:** Refactor the internal data flow to use a message queue (e.g., Amazon SQS) to enable horizontal scaling beyond two sites.
+This decouples data ingestion from processing, improving reliability and throughput under load.
+Estimated effort: **1–2 weeks**.
 ---

 ### System Diagram